-Even though you need little more than a 2" simple tile backsplash behind a bathroom vanity sink and countertop, it can be fun to experiment with backsplashes that extend higher up the wall or even the entire surface, and which employ more attractive materials--tempered glass, ceramic mosaic, glass mosaic, stone, and more.
+As a practical matter, a bathroom vanity sink and countertop needs little more than a simple 4-inch row of tile as a backsplash, but it can be fun to experiment by extending higher up the wall or even over the entire surface.
+And you can employ more attractive materials, such as tempered glass, ceramic mosaic, glass mosaic, and natural stone.

-- Ceramic Tile: Tile has long been used as a material for bathroom backsplashes or backsplash walls.
-The very least you need is a standard 4" tile installed with cut-side down.
-When that cut side is caulked, the cut is not noticeable.
-You can add 2" tiles as a border to the top, if you wish.
+- Ceramic tile border.
+Tile has long been used as a material for bathroom backsplashes or backsplash walls.
+At a minimum, you can use a standard 4-inch tile installed with cut-side down.
+When the seam between the cut side and the countertop is caulked, it will not be noticeable.
+You can add 2-inch tiles with a bullnose edge as a border to the top if you wish.

-- Wall Backsplash: It is common to see an entire wall behind the vanity sink or bathtub become a full ceramic tile accent wall.
+- Full-wall backsplash.
+It is common to see an entire wall behind the vanity sink or bathtub become a full ceramic tile accent wall.
 In effect, the wall is the backsplash.
-This offers practical advantages, since tile is easier to clean than a wall made of painted drywall.
+This offers a practical advantage since a tile wall is easier to clean than painted drywall.

-- Matching Countertop Materials: Laminate, solid-surface, quartz materials, or natural stone are also used as backsplashes.
-Chances are good that the installation company will offer to install a backsplash of the same materials.
+- Matching materials from countertop.
+Laminate, solid-surface, quartz materials, or natural stone are also used as backsplashes.
+Chances are good that the company installing or manufacturing your vanity countertop can also provide a backsplash of the same materials.

 02 of 12

 One danger of tile bathroom backsplashes: they can be sterile and stark.
 No such problem when you use natural stone, especially tumbled stone.
 As the name implies, tumbled stone machine-tumbled until the sharp edges and corners are smoothed down.
 The process gives a timeless look that is classically elegant but filled with character.

 Continue to 3 of 12 below.

 - 4 -by-4-inch field tile